Vipra

 MAT Exam Day Guidelines - Dos

 • Reporting time will be given to every student to ensure identification process is completed without rush and crowding.
-Reach the MAT exam centre at the reporting time mentioned on the MAT 2025 admit card.
+Reach the MAT exam centre on time.

 • It is mandatory for all MAT test takers to carry a valid photo identification proof.
 Check below the list of documents that considered as valid photo id proof for the test day.